-- Wouldn't it be good to protect the LISP data-plane? - Wouldn't it be simpler to not require a PKI infrastructure? - Wouldn't it be good to do key exchange with one request/reply transaction?
+- Wouldn't it be good to protect the LISP data-plane? - Requirement is Confidentiality - If we get Integrity Checks for free we'll take it - Wouldn't it be simpler to not require a PKI infrastructure? - LISP has a Mapping Database that could be used as a lightweight PKI - Wouldn't it be good to do key exchange with one request/ reply transaction?